MesecevaKci/deepRL_collaboration_and_competititon/Report.md

 EPSILON_DECAY = 1e-6 # decay rate for noise process
 ```

-Importing the content from model.py and MADDPG_agent.py to the notebook Tennis.ipynb and running it, I have solved the environment  in 2868 episodes, as shown below:
+Importing the content from model.py and MADDPG_agent.py to the notebook Tennis.ipynb and running it, the environment was solved in 2868 episodes, as shown below:

 ![alt text](score_final.png)

 This was a typical learning behaviour: the agents learn very slowly with the score around zero for >1000 episodes and then there is a sudden rise with the average score reaching 0.5.

-As a test I have also run the expriment longer after reaching the average score 0.5.
+As a test I have also run the experiment longer after reaching the average score 0.5.
 I have seen that the score was increasing even further, however, the learning process became very slow and I have not run the expriment long enough to verify whether the learning would continue/plato or decrease again.